wolneberg/slrmobileapp/README.md

 ### File structure

 ### Branches in use
-* dev: for running MoViNet-a0 in TensorFlow Lite format, this is also the base branch for the rest of the TensorFlow Lite models
+* main: for running MoViNet models in TensorFlow Lite format
-  * movinet-a1
 * onnx: for running I3D in Onnx format.